-Our worldview has two levels of programming, the first, the hard-wired scripts of our personality and instinct or the Ego.
-Then we have the second level, which are the scripts installed by our culture.
+Our worldview has two levels of programming; the first is the hard-wired scripts of our personality and instinct or the Ego.
+Then we have the second level, the scripts our culture installs.

-When we are healthy, we mirror positive behaviors like compassion, friendliness, and fairness.
+When healthy, we mirror positive behaviors like compassion, friendliness, and fairness.
 Our internal programming can become corrupted.
-Trauma, mental illness, or by external can distort our thinking and values.
-Psychological techniques are also used to corrupt our natural values.
+Trauma, mental illness, or external can distort our thinking and values.
+Psychological techniques are also used to erode our natural values.
 It can make us buy things we do not need.

 Negative Bias and Prejudice

 The primary source of harmful programming comes from the Abrahamic religions of Christianity, Islam, and Judaism.
 (2) They are proud to be purveyors of sectarianism.
 They defend their right to religious freedom.
-As long it is their religion which get preferential treatment, they are happy.
+As long as their religion gets preferential treatment, they are happy.

 These religions are adept at programming people to promote their prejudiced views, using group hypnosis techniques to install thinking and value judgments on conscious and subconscious levels.
 This programming becomes the boundaries of thought and values.
 In this way, our minds can make automatic judgments.
 It is so powerful that it overrides our instincts and personality.

 So, what we think is normal is simply an arbitrary judgment and illusion created by the dominant cultural narrative.
-This programing isn’t constant; it is different from culture to culture and over time.
+This programming isn’t constant; it differs from culture to culture and over time.

 Reprogramming our Survival Instinct

 How does religion reprogram our basic social instinct?
 How does it override our compassion?
 Easy, they program who we should value and who we should not.